 You can also enhance search results by adding pagination, front-end sorting, or making results update when search inputs change.

 For more information see below and in the lesson about creating custom lists of posts.

 By default, after selecting the search parameters, users need to click a submit button to see a list of posts that match their search.

-You can easily make the search results update on-the-fly, without reloading the page:
+You can easily make the search results update when search inputs change, without reloading the page:

 - Select the main View block and in the right sidebar, expand the Custom Search section.